kristopolous/2019-november-novel/ch5.md

 Instead of massive computers we'd be instructing to run our lives, we have tiny pocket computers that are more often instructing us.

-The depictions in the 1950s of centuries in the future had rockets zipping around space, but it was still a future composed of white men.
+The depictions in the 1950s of centuries in the future had rockets zipping around space, but it was still a future composed of white men making decisions while their wives, in completely unmodified traditional heterosexual marriage arrangements, were slaving away in the future kitchens or doing some other dotty activity.

-The essence of future is a deviation in process, craft, or tool in alignment of a new set of goals.
+The essence of future is a deviation and disruption in process, craft, or tool in a realignment towards a new set of goals.
 This is the process of technology.

 For instance, the Athenian Solonian Constitution, in the early 6th century BC abolished all debts, freed all debt-based slaveries, abolished an early form of serfdom, got rid of hereditary political offices, and created a bicameral legislature.
 That's technology, that's a vision for a new future.